icds250/DriveMapper/README.md

    - Create a new Win32 app.
    - Set the install command to: `Install.exe install.config.json install`
    - Set the uninstall command to: `Install.exe install.config.json uninstall`
-   - Configure detection rules to check for the existence of the target EXE path or scheduled task.
+   - Configure detection rules to check for the existence of the target HKLM/exeName/Version set by the installer.
    - Assign to user or device groups as needed.